 Cybis issued a separate brochure for the religious-themed sculptures introduced in 1989.
 In addition to the five items shown in the lower half of this composite image, the studio also added a new colorway – white bisque with gold – to their Nativity series which was launched five years previously.
 The addition of the white/gold versions brought the total colorway options to three, but a few years later Cybis eliminated the all-white colorway, leaving the full-color and white/gold as the only options.
 Of the five “new” non-nativity introductions, four were taken from previous Cybis releases; only the Holy Family Plate is completely different, and even then it was cast from the same base mold as their Victorian Santa Plate from 1987.

 The only post-1989 brochure I have ever seen a photo of is this one from their short-lived Collectors’ Society which launched in 1997.
 Unfortunately I’ve found no photo of the inside of the brochure or any other literature that may have accompanied it.
-If anyone has scans of any Cybis brochure(s) from the 1990s, I’d love to be able to add them here; there is a direct-contact form on the About the Archive page.
+If anyone has scans of any Cybis brochure(s) from the 1990s, I’d love to be able to add them here; there is a contact form at the link below.

 Cybis also provided this informational leaflet for dealers to give to customers when a sculpture was purchased.
 It contains a short history and overview of the studio as well as advice on “Caring for your Cybis porcelain.”
 It is undated but the photograph of an artist working on Fleurette, a 1981 introduction, indicates that it was distributed during the 1980s.